zupit-it/pipeline-templates/README.md

     ...
 ```
 *Note:* When using concurrency with workflows that trigger others, ensure subsequent workflows account for potential cancellations of initiating workflows.
 This may involve status checks or logic adjustments for such cases.
-For example, see the [Jira Move Issue](#jira-move-issue) workflow to "Developed" status.